James Wright

 James Wright (right) with Natalie Cohen (centre) of the National Trust and David Sorapure (left) of MOLA at the British Archaeological Awards.
 Photo: Hannah Kay.

 James then moved on to work as a buildings archaeologist and historic stone specialist for the Museum of London Archaeology until the autumn of 2016.
-He was part of a team which won Best Project at the British Archaeological Awards for his work leading the historic building recording at Knole (Kent) – a building that he has been working on for a decade.
+He was part of a team which won Best Project at the British Archaeological Awards for his work leading the historic building recording at Knole (Kent) – a building that he worked on for a over decade.

 Surveying roof structures for MOLA at the Tower of London.
 Photo: Greg Laban.